PrototypeML/PrototypeML/docs/models.md

 Selecting block, mutator, folder, or file from the "Add" menu in the library bar creates that new component in the current directory of your project.
 A pop-up window requests the name of your new component; enter the desired name, and click "Ok" to finish creating the new component.
-Blocks, mutators, and files can then be edited by clicking on the component in the library bar.
-When creating a file, you are asked to select a file type, one of (.py, .txt, or .md).
+Blocks, mutators, and files can then be edited by clicking on the component in the library bar, which displays the editor for that component.
+By default, files are created as Python (.py) files.
+You can change the file type from the properties bar of the file editor.
+ProtoypeML currently allows file types to be one of (.py, .txt, or .md).

 Folders can be renamed or removed, as desired, by clicking the 3-dot icon in the folder, which displays a pop-up menu of those choices.
 Select rename or remove, as desired.
 Rename displays a pop-up window allowing